1. Don’t try to tackle your biggest debts first

 When you’re deep in debt with multiple loans, freeing yourself can seem impossible.
 That’s why Ramsey suggests the “debt snowball method.”

 Rather than start with the loan with the highest interest rate, Ramsey says to pay off the loan with the lowest balance first, making only minimum payments on the rest.
 The idea is that each small victory inspires you to tackle bigger challenges.

 “It’s more about behavior change than numbers.
-Once your income is freed up, you can finally use it to make progress toward your savings goals,” Ramsey explained on his website.
+Once your income is freed up, you can finally use it to make progress toward your savings goals,” Ramsey explains on his website.

 The snowball method is one of Ramsey's most common pieces of advice but it's also controversial.
-If your credit score is hurting, it may be better to use a service like Credit Sesame, which can help you determine which bills to pay off first to get your score back up.
+If your credit score is hurting, it may be better to use an online service that can help you determine which bills to pay off first to get your score back up.

 Ramsey says you don’t need fancy software to help you save.
 Once you’ve worked out your monthly budget, withdraw that much cash from the bank and separate it into envelopes labeled gas, groceries, entertainment and whatever else you need.

 “Anytime you want to know how much money you have left to spend in your budget category, just take a peek in your envelope,” Ramsey said in a blog post.

 It may sound old school, but the envelope system forces you to think about your expenses.
 It’s so easy to tap a credit card and forget about it, while cash makes you watch the money leave.